indy256/codelibrary/README.md

 Collection of algorithms and data structures

+Index is available at http://www.codesources.tk/

-Index is available at https://sites.google.com/site/indy256/
+Old version of index is available at https://sites.google.com/site/indy256/